-In this article, I am going to explain how to migrate your WordPress local MySQL database to Amazon Web Service (AWS) Relational Database Service (RDS).
-Why would you want to do this?
-Because of the following benefits:
+In this article, I'm going to explain how to migrate your local WordPress MySQL database to Amazon Web Services (AWS) Relational Database Service (RDS).
+You might want to do this for the following benefits:

 Convinced?
-Now here are the steps to enable this:
+Here are the steps to accomplish this migration:

-Firstly, navigate to the AWS console and choose RDS.
-Then create a MySQL database.
-Fill in the form as shown below:
+First, navigate to the AWS console and choose RDS.
+Create a MySQL database, filling in the form as shown below:

-Secondly, edit the security group of this newly created database.
-Select the database, on the Connectivity and Security tab, select the security group.
-Then at the inbound rule tab, choose edit inbound rule.
-Remove the default, and choose type: MySQL, Protocol: TCP and Port range: 3306.
+Second, edit the security group of this newly created database.
+Select the database, navigate to the Connectivity and Security tab, and choose the security group.
+In the inbound rule tab, edit the inbound rule to remove the default settings and choose the type: MySQL, Protocol: TCP, and Port range: 3306.

-In the source section, you may choose custom and select the security of your Wordpress EC2 instance, or your IP address of your Wordpress.
-If you haven't created your Wordpress EC2 instance, you may create it now, or simply using the Bitnami Wordpress from the marketplace.
+In the source section, you may either choose the security group associated with your WordPress EC2 instance or enter your own IP address.
+If you haven't created your WordPress EC2 instance yet, you can do it now, or simply use Bitnami WordPress from the marketplace.

-Thirdly, ssh into your Wordpress instance, and backup your existing Wordpress database with this command:
+Third, SSH into your WordPress instance and back up your existing WordPress database with this command:

-^ Replace the placeholder my_wordpress_db with your database name, such as bitnami_wordpress.
-Then the backup.sql file should be created in your current directory.
-We can import this file to the newly created AWS RDS instance by running the command:
+[YourDatabaseName] with the name of your database, such as bitnami_wordpress.
+The backup.sql file should be created in your current directory.
+Import this file to your newly created AWS RDS instance by running the command:

 ERROR 1049 (42000): Unknown database 'wordpress'

-Then it means your wordpress database is not yet created.
-You may first connect the database with the command:
+wordpress database has not been created yet.
+First, connect to the database with the command:

-Finally, edit the wp-config.php file in your Wordpress EC2 instance.
-It would be at your Wordpress directory, such as /home/bitnami/apps/wordpress/htdocs if you are using Bitnami.
-Change the values in the file:
+Finally, edit the wp-config.php file in your WordPress EC2 instance.
+This file is usually located in your WordPress directory, such as /home/bitnami/apps/wordpress/htdocs if you're using Bitnami.
+Update the following values:

 Done.
-Let me know if you have any questions.
+Feel free to reach out if you have any questions.